ahmedkaludi/accelerated-mobile-pages/readme.txt

 = Getting Started: =
 **[1.
 User Documentation:](https://ampforwp.com/help/)** The AMP for WordPress plugin is easy to setup but we have some tutorials and guides prepared for you which will help you dive deep with the plugin.

 **[2.
-Developer Docs:](https://ampforwp.com/help/#extend)** We have created special documentations for developers and semi technical users who are willing to modify the plugin according to their own needs.
+Developer Docs:](https://ampforwp.com/tutorials/article-categories/developer-documentation/)** We have created special documentations for developers and semi technical users who are willing to modify the plugin according to their own needs.

 **[3.
+Support:](https://ampforwp.com/help-center/)** We try our best to provide support on WordPress.org forums.
+However, We have a special community support where you can ask us questions and get help about your AMP related questions.
+Delivering a good user experience means a lot to us and so we try our best to reply each and every question that gets asked.

-Fixing AMP Validation Errors:](https://ampforwp.com/priority-support/#utm_source=wp_org&utm_medium=description-tab-pro-box&utm_campaign=AMP%20Plugin)** We will personally take care that your website’s AMP version is perfectly validated.
+**[4.
+Premium Support:](https://ampforwp.com/priority-support/#utm_source=wp_org&utm_medium=description-tab-pro-box&utm_campaign=AMP%20Plugin)** We will personally take care that your website’s AMP version is perfectly validated.
 We will make sure that your AMP version gets approved and indexed by Google Webmaster Tools properly and we will even keep an eye on AMP updates from Google and implement them into your website.

-**[4.
-Community Support Forum:](https://ampforwp.com/help/#support-forum)** We have a special community support forum where you can ask us questions and get help about your AMP related questions.
-Delivering a good user experience means alot to us and so we try our best to reply each and every question that gets asked.

-**[5.
-Frequently Asked Questions:](https://ampforwp.com/faq/)** Some of the Frequently Asked questions.

 == Credits ==
 Some code used in this plugin was forked from 'AMP for WordPress' plugin https://wordpress.org/plugins/amp/ - License URI: http://www.gnu.org/licenses/gpl-2.0.html.